Course Title: Introduction to Embedded Systems

 On successful completion of this course, you will be able to:

-- Interpret a microcontroller instruction set and evaluate how the instructions would be physically performed based on an 8-bit processor.
+1. Interpret a microcontroller instruction set and evaluate how the instructions are physically performed based on an 8-bit microcontroller.

-- Recognize the key features of embedded systems in terms of computer hardware and be able to discuss their functions.
-You will be aware of the key factors affecting computing hardware evolution.
+3. Recognise the key features of embedded systems in terms of computing hardware and be able to discuss their functions.

 Overview of Learning Activities